mugen609/bigbox-native-res-setup/GameMaze.md

  - Maintain original aspect ratio
  - No smoothing (nearest-neighbor only)
  - Internal upscale (2-3×) OK for 3D games, native output

+ > **Note:** This section mostly treats aspect ratio correction lightly (stretch-to-fit, basic settings).
+For pixel-perfect geometry with mathematical precision, see the **[Perfect Aspect Ratio Guide](PerfectAspectRatio.md)**.

 ---

 ### Resolution Handling

-**Emulators handle resolution in 3 ways** (SwitchRes, desktop default, config files).
+**Emulators handle resolution in 3 ways** (SwitchRes in Retroarch for 224p & 240p, desktop default, config files).
 For *desktop default* (Emulator launches at desktop resolution), we will need [Res-O-Matic](#res-o-matic-for-custom-resolutions) if we want a different game resolution.
 The following table shows the method per system:

 | System                      | Emulator              | Native Res     | Method          | Notes                                              |
 |-----------------------------|-----------------------|----------------|-----------------|----------------------------------------------------|